 Let's get real here.
-Spring cleaning usually isn't at the top of - OK, really even on - most of our lists of priorities.
+Spring cleaning usually isn't at the top of - OK, really even on - our list of priorities.
 Our lackluster enthusiasm for cleaning is understandable.

 Do you know anyone who turns cartwheels at the prospect of diving into corner dust bunnies or mopping up pet piddle from the living room chair?
 Me neither.

-Which raises the question of the proper cleaning season: Does spring cleaning - that traditional rite of home purification - still have a place in our cleaning-challenged lives today?
+Which raises the question: Does spring cleaning - that traditional rite of home purification - still have a place in our cleaning-challenged lives today?
 Well, sort of.

 As a modern mom of three very busy kids and two perfect cats (except for the fact that they shed year-round), I'm all for a clean house that's a healthy environment for my family to eat, sleep, chase catnip and chase each other in.
 Cleaning without chemicals is always a safer option.

 Dust happens.
 This gadfly of the dirt world is anything but innocuous.